-The burgeoning research in the emerging field of NST has attracted wide attention from both academia and industry.
-In particular, natural language processing(NLP) researchers are motivated to adopt similar strategies to implicitly disentangle the content and style features in text, and transfer the learned style features on another textual content \cite{prabhumoye2018style,zhang2019machine,shen2017style,zhao2018adversarially,fu2018style,chen2018adversarial,logeswaran2018content,yin2019utilizing,zhao2018language,lai2019multiple,john2019disentangled,park2019paraphrase,yin2019utilizing,lai2019multiple,yang2018unsupervised,hu2017toward,tian2018Structured}.
-For example, Fu et al. \cite{fu2018style} proposed two TST models, which adopted an adversarial learning approach to implicitly disentangle the content and style in text.
-The first method used multiple decoders for each type of style to generate text of different styles from a common content embedding.
-In the second approach, style embeddings are learned and augmented to a content embedding, and one decoder is used to generate output in different styles.
+The burgeoning research in the emerging field of neural style transfer has attracted wide attention from both academia and industry.
+In particular, researchers in natural language processing are motivated to adopt similar strategies to implicitly disentangle content and style features in text and transfer the learned style features to another textual content \cite{prabhumoye2018style,zhang2019machine,shen2017style,zhao2018adversarially,fu2018style,chen2018adversarial,logeswaran2018content,yin2019utilizing,zhao2018language,lai2019multiple,john2019disentangled,park2019paraphrase,yin2019utilizing,lai2019multiple,yang2018unsupervised,hu2017toward,tian2018Structured}.
+For example, Fu et al. \cite{fu2018style} proposed two TST models, which adopted an adversarial learning approach to implicitly disentangle content and style in text.
+The first method used multiple decoders for each type of style to generate texts of different styles from a common content embedding.
+In the second approach, the style embeddings are learned and augmented to a content embedding, and a single decoder is used to generate output in different styles.